cxxr/better-java/README.md

 should instead use ImmutableMap or ImmutableList, which is discussed in the section about immutability.

+### The Builder Pattern

+If you have a rather complicated object that you want to build a struct for, consider the Builder pattern.

+You make a subclass in your object which will construct your object.
+It uses mutable state, but as soon as you call build, it will emit an immutable object.

+Imagine we had a more complicated *DataHolder*.
+The builder for it might look
+like:

+    :::java
+    public class ComplicatedDataHolder {
+        public final String data;
+        public final int num;
+        // lots more fields and a constructor

+        public class Builder {
+            private String data;
+            private int num;

+            public Builder data(String data) {
+                this.data = data;
+                return this;
+            }

+            public Builder num(int num) {
+                this.num = num;
+                return this;
+            }

+            public ComplicatedDataHolder build() {
+                return new ComplicatedDataHolder(data, num); // etc
+            }
+        }
+    }

+Then to use it:

+    :::java
+    final ComplicatedDataHolder cdh = new ComplicatedDataHolder.Builder()
+        .data("set this")
+        .num(523)
+        .build();

+There are [better examples of Builders elsewhere][builderex] but this should give you a taste for what it's like.
+This ends up with a lot of the boilerplate we were trying to avoid, but it gets you immutable objects and a very fluent interface.

 ## Dependency injection

 This is more of a software engineering section than a Java section, but one of